The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 2) the duty of the state and the duty of every citizen;

 2).
 Self-test..
-Blitz tournament "I know the forest"(teacher dictates, and then students change papers and check on the screen, slides 9-17)
+Blitz tournament "I know the forest"(the teacher dictates, and then the students change leaves and check on the screen, slides 9-17)

 What forest do we call taiga?

-- name the tree: “Tall, slender, with yellowish-reddish or brown bark.
-Branches only at the top.
-The needles are long, arranged in pairs.
-The bumps are small rounded».
+- Name the tree: “Tall, slender, with yellowish-reddish or brown bark.
+The branches are only at the top.
+The needles are long and arranged in pairs.
+The cones are small, rounded».

 This animal can jump from tree to tree.